-If you are an African-American, Native American, Latinx, or Asian student at the University of Wisconsin-Platteville, or are planning on attending UW-Platteville, the Office of Multicultural Student Affairs is here to help you.
+If you are an African-American, Native American, Latino/a, or Asian student at the University of Wisconsin-Platteville, or are planning on attending UW-Platteville, the Office of Multicultural Student Affairs is here to help you.
 We want to help you succeed, seek leadership opportunities, and prepare for your professional and educational future.

 Come visit the Office of Multicultural Student Affairs for any of the following:

 - Find out about opportunities to become more involved on campus or within our office

 - Learn about scholarship, internship, and resume-building opportunities

 - Meet other students on campus and join the OMSA community

 - Get assistance in finding out what resources on campus can be most helpful to you